bluesky-social/atproto/.changeset/old-mice-give.md

 "@atproto/api": patch
 ---

-Expose `CredentialsSessionManager` class that can be used to instantiate an XrpcClient instance.
+Expose the `CredentialsSessionManager` class that can be used to instantiate both `Agent` ans `XrpcClient`, while internally managing credential based (username/password) sessions.